YoffeG/PyDynamicaLC/README.md

 # PyDynamicaLC
-Pythonic photodynamical standalone model generator, using three different approximations, in addition - an MCMC-coupled version also exists, which allows optimization of planetary masses and eccentricities as presented in [Yoffe et al. (2020)](link).
+Pythonic photodynamical standalone model generator, using three different approximations, in addition - an MCMC-coupled version is also provided, which allows exhibits of planetary masses and eccentricities as presented in [Yoffe et al. (2020)](link).

 All functions in PyDyamicaLC must be imported, such that when integrated in a script, import as follows (see example script):